Hissing Noise From Brake Pedal

 Brake Pads

 Brake pads have a wear sensor.
-As your brake pads wear down, the wear sensor makes contact with the rotor, which causes more of a grinding noise when braking.
+As the pads wear down, the wear sensor contacts the rotor, causing more of a grinding noise when braking.
 You should only hear this noise when braking, not if the vehicle is stopped.

 We hope you find the Hissing Noise From Brake Pedal guide helpful.
-Check these troubleshooting and repair guides for more help on your vehicle.
+For more help with your vehicle, check these troubleshooting and repair guides.